Precious Art Deco Objects

 To guide visitors in their discovery of the exhibition, dedicated tours in English, Cantonese and Mandarin will be organized.
 Please kindly observe the language of your selected session during registration.

 Admission to the exhibition is completely free.
-Online pre-registration details will be announced soon.
+Register your session online now!